 President: : Julie Walker

 Julie is co-owner and founder of Obra Verde Growers in Valley Center, California, along with her husband Joe, since 1975.
-Specializing in Australian and South African cut flowers and plants, Obra Verde Growers is the exclusive distributor in the United States of hybrid Australian plants, as granted by the Department of Primary Industries out of Western Australia.
+Specializing in Australian, New Zealand and South African cut flowers and plants, Obra Verde Growers is the exclusive distributor in the United States of hybrid Australian plants, as granted by the Department of Primary Industries out of Western Australia.
+Obra Verde Growers also serves as an Ornamental Supplier for Ball Horticultural.

-Julie is currently a SDFB board member and executive committee member, serving as Secretary.
-She is also a member of the CFBF Transportation, Education and Health Committee in Sacramento.
-She has chaired the SD County Fair Farm Bureau exhibit for the past two years.
+Julie is currently the chair for the CFBF PRC Taxation and Land Use and past chair for the CFBF PRC Transportation, Education and Health in Sacramento.
+She chaired the SD County Fair Farm Bureau exhibit for three years.

 Julie is a past board and executive committee member of the CA Association of Flower Growers and Shippers, also serving as the Fun N Sun Convention Chair in 2003 and the Grower Tour Chair in 2002.
 She served as a member of the Transportation Committee and chaired the Millennium Committee.